goat-yoga/rizwan-service-actual/README.md

 # Project Name

-This is the Navigation Bar component of Alo-Yoga website
+This is the Navigation Bar module of the Alo-Yoga website cloned by team G.O.A.T.
+Yoga.

 ## Related Projects